TimesysGit/board-farm-rest-api/spec/README.md

 DEVICE_LIST=( $(echo $OUTPUT|jq -r '.[].hostname') )
 ```

-An authorization token is passed in the request header, and the response
+An authorization token is passed in the request header, and the data
-data is stored in the OUTPUT shell variable.
+from the response is stored in the OUTPUT shell variable.
+Then
-Then individual elements from the OUTPUT are parsed using 'jq'.
+individual elements from the OUTPUT are parsed using 'jq'.
 In this
 case, the output is parsed into a list.
 Other times, jq is used to
 parse individual fields of returned data, like the following: